mooksen/Travelled-record/README.md

 # Travelled-record
- This is a simple Jupyter notebook to create a map showing your travel records.
+ This is a simple Python Jupyter notebook (with folium) to create a map showing your travel records.
 # Required knowledge for using this
-- Basic Python operating in Jupyter notebook.
+- Basic Python operations in Jupyter notebook.
 - Anaconda environment (or any other Python system).
 # How to use
 1. The CSV file will hold your data to be plotted by the jupyter notebook.